What Is In Winter Coffee Drinks?

 It is a firm favorite to add to lattes.

-There is a myriad of winter coffee recipes to choose from.
-You can experiment with winter lattes, making a spicy winter cappuccino, or adding extra impact to your winter espresso drinks.
+There is a myriad of coffee recipes to choose from.
+You can experiment with lattes, making a spicy cappuccino, or adding extra impact to your espresso drinks.

 Everyone has their own favorite spices and/or alcoholic tipple

-Use these in your coffee brew to make delicious warm coffee drinks all winter long.
+Use these in your coffee brew to make delicious warm coffee drinks all season long.

 We can spice up our black coffee by infusing the flavors while brewing the coffee.
 Alternatively, add flavored sugars.